What is the Statute of Limitations on Personal Injury Claims in New York?

 The best way to avoid jeopardizing your legal interests is to seek the legal counsel of experienced personal injury, accident, injury, and insurance claims lawyers in Manhattan.
 They can help you determine the specific statute of limitations applicable to your case.

 This article will discuss the statute of limitations in general terms, but we urge that you do not engage in “do it yourself” lawyering.
 A missed statute of limitations will result in a dismissal of your case and no recovery.
 Therefore, ALWAYS consult a lawyer early.
+The New York statute defines the time limits for different types of personal injury cases, and understanding these legal time frames is crucial to avoid missing the opportunity to seek compensation.

 Generally, you have a three-year statute of limitation to file your lawsuit, but some cases have some exceptions.
 An experienced attorney can evaluate your case and help you determine if it falls within these exceptions.